jadehiggins00/Art-JavaScript/README.md

 This is my personal repository for creating art with Processing Language and JavaScript in P5.js.

 ## 31/05/2022
-### Color Palletes from Image - Featuring various Towns from Sweden + Norway:
+### Colour Palettes from Images - Featuring various Towns from Sweden + Norway:
 #### Eskilstuna, Sweden
 ![color-pal](p5/book-examples/images/eskil-1.png)
 ### Distorted the Image with Hue & Saturation